Korfi8267/Interstate/README.md

 ### M.B.S. link nonfunctional
 This is intentional, as I want to wait until the site is essentially complete before adding an invite to a server which I do not own.
 I believe this is the best option, as I want to play it safe.

-### Buggy scrolling on iOS devices
-I believe this is caused by how iOS handles methods of refreshing a page.
-You can drag a page down to refresh it.
-If you stop mid-drag and release, and quickly try to scroll the contents of any page, it does not work.
-Hope to figure this out at some point.

-### Buggy side-scrolling on Android devices
-I think this is simply due to how objects are placed and/or sized.
-I found out about this issue thanks to a friend of mine who opened the website on his device.
-While I do not have an android device of my own I hope to fix this issue once the time comes.

 ## Wrapping Up
 If you want to keep up with development, bookmark this website.
 I'll regularly (not really) update this repo with the latest changes I've made.
 No release date planned.
 I want to take my time on it.